Kgkkjjj/WebBrowser/README.md

 ./openb
 ```

-The browser opens on a simple home page defined in `data/home.html`.
-This page
+The browser opens on a home page defined in `data/home.html`.
+It features a
-provides a search form and a link to your downloads directory.
-Feel free to edit
+search bar and several quick links similar to the new‑tab page of Firefox.
-the file to customize the welcome screen.
-Use the address bar to enter a URL or
+Feel free to edit this file to tailor the welcome screen to your needs.
+Use the
-a search query.
-The toolbar offers back, forward, reload, stop, home and info
+address bar to enter a URL or a search query.
+The toolbar offers back, forward,
-buttons.
-Click the **Info** button to see details about the browser.
+reload, stop, home and info buttons.
+Click the **Info** button to see details
+about the browser.

+OpenB stores persistent data in `~/.local/share/openb` and caches pages under
+`~/.cache/openb` for faster loading.

 ## Updating